We envision a dynamic city with a thriving economy that benefits everyone.

 If we manage economic growth well, together we can create opportunities and help reduce inequality. — Mayor Jim Kenney

-The City of Philadelphia seeks to work with its partners, local businesses, community members, and Opportunity Zone investors to drive inclusive, equitable growth in our neighborhoods.
+The City of Philadelphia works with its partners, local businesses, community members, and investors to drive inclusive, equitable growth in our neighborhoods.

 Learn more about federal Opportunity Zones and investment requirements from the Pennsylvania Department of Community and Economic Development or IRS.

 Note: Opportunity Zone maps are not accessible on mobile devices.